MatheusSaggiorato/MatheusSaggiorato/README.md

 # 💫 About Me:
-👨🏼‍💻 I'm currently in my first semester of software engineering, I'm fascinated by machine learning, data science and A.I.
+👨🏼‍💻 I'm currently in my second semester of software engineering, I'm fascinated by machine learning, data science and A.I.
 That's why I'm studying this area together with Python. <br>🌌 Passionate about science, outdoor activities, entrepreneurship and Rock and Roll.

 ## 🌐 Socials: